smhmayboudi/k8s_api_gateway_proxy_mesh_test/doc/LABEL.md

 This label indicates that a better test coverage is required to resolve the issue.
 New tests should be proposed via a pull request.

+## product::playpod

+Playpod product

+## product::arium

+Arium product

-## pr::hotfix
+## product::podbox

-Pull request was applied directly to production after a release.
-These pull requests still need review to be merged into the next release.
+Podbox product

-## pr::work in progress
+## product::kidzy

-Pull Requests that are not complete yet.
-A final review is not possible yet, but every Pull Request is open for discussion.
+Kidzy product

 ## status::blocked

 The issue cannot be resolved until some other issue has been closed.
 See the issue’s log for which issue is blocking this issue.

+## status::hotfix

+Issues/Pull request was applied directly to production after a release.
+These issue/pull requests still need review to be merged into the next release.

 ## status::stale

 A issue is stale if it there has been no activity on it for 90 days.
 Once a issue is determined to be stale, it will be closed after 2 weeks unless there is activity on the issue.

+## status::work in progress

+Issues/Pull Requests that are not complete yet.
+A final review is not possible yet, but every issue/pull request is open for discussion.

 ## team::artificial intelligence